janikmiet/hilmo-visualizer/README.md

 About
 ===================

 Found a bug?
 If you know github, you can open an [issue](https://github.com/janikmiet/hilmo-visualizer/issues).
-Otherwise contact the [creators](mailto:jani.miettinen@uef.fi?subject=I found a bug in Hilmo visualizer).
 </br>
 </br>
 **Source code:** <https://github.com/janikmiet/hilmo-visualizer>